 Welcome to San Diego History Seeker, also known as Vincent Nicholas Rossi.
 I’m a freelance writer with a special interest in history.
-I’ve written hundreds of articles for print and online media, many on historical subjects, and written four books, three of them on San Diego County history: From Field to Town, Valleys of Dreams, and The Lost Town of Bernardo, and Once Upon A Town: Bernardo, Merton and Stowe.
+I’ve written hundreds of articles for print and online media, many on historical subjects, and written five books, four of them on San Diego County history: From Field to Town, Valleys of Dreams, The Lost Town of Bernardo, and Once Upon A Town: Bernardo, Merton and Stowe.

 Through this blog I plan to share more of my historical research and writing with the community.
 I hope it can stimulate interest and discussion about events, the highs and the lows, that have shaped this region we live in.

 Someone once said that every generation stands on the shoulders of the one that came before.
 It’s also been said that people ignorant of their history are like amnesiacs, not able to remember who they are, where they came from or where they are going.
 Those two thoughts are guideposts and motivation for my work.

 I enjoy doing research and sharing the results, and this has led me into giving talks as well as writing.
 Each talk includes a PowerPoint slide show.

 Following is a list of some subjects on which I’ve spoken.
 Keep in mind that my research is always generating new topics, and I can also tailor a topic to a particular audience if requested.

 What’s In A Name?
 A Lot of History: Origins of San Diego County Place Names